CoordSpace/RogueFishLives/README.md

 # RogueFishLives

-A configurable twitter bot built in python3 for sending out real time alerts when one of a group of tracked twitch.tv streamers goes live.
+A configurable Twitter and/or Mastodon bot built in python3 for sending out real time alerts when one of a group of tracked twitch.tv streamers goes live.

 ### Requires:

-`pip install python-twitch-client python-twitter`
+`pip install python-twitch-client python-twitter Mastodon.py`

 ### Usage:

 The basic usage is to:

-1. Apply for a twitter project and get the consumer and access information for the new account.
+1. If using twitter, apply for a twitter project and get the consumer and access information for the new account.
 Add this info into the config.yaml template included in this repo.
+If you don't want to post to twitter, remove the entire twitter section from the config.

+ If using mastodon, create a bot account and add a new application to it in the Development menu within Settings.
+From there you can find the client key, client secret, and access token to add to the config.yml template.
+If you don't want to post to mastodon, remove the entire mastodon section from the config.

 2. Get your [Twitch OAuth Token and Client ID](https://twitchapps.com/tokengen/) and add that to config.yaml